-Several state government entities, have Language Access Plans that aim to address language barriers and ensure individuals with limited English proficiency have meaningful access to state services and programs.
-Plans should address four factors to determine steps to ensure meaning access for individuals with LEP, including:
+Several state government entities have Language Access Plans that aim to address language barriers and ensure individuals with limited English proficiency have meaningful access to state services and programs.
+Plans should address four factors to determine steps to ensure meaningful access for individuals with LEP, including:

-- 1. Number or proportion of LEP persons eligible to be served or likely to be encountered by the program or grantee; - 2.
+- Number or proportion of LEP persons eligible to be served or likely to be encountered by the program or grantee; - 2.
 Frequency with which LEP individuals come into contact with the program; - 3.
 Nature and importance of the program, activity, or service provided by the recipient to its members; and - 4.
 Resources available to the grantee/recipient and the costs of interpretation/translation services.

-A Language Access Policy sets minimum language access standards which include interpretation in sign language and any spoken language upon request; translation of vital documents or public website content into at least the top five threshold languages spoken by individuals with limited English proficiency in California.
+Government entities establishing a language access policy set minimum language access standards which include interpretation in sign language and any spoken language upon request and translation of vital documents or public website content into at least the top